ahmadriyaz28690-afk/Web-Application/README.md

 A full-stack web application built with Java Servlet, JSP, MySQL, HTML, and CSS, deployed on Apache Tomcat.

 **Features:**
-- Employee registration: Collects ID, Name, Email, Password, Gender, and City
+- Employee registration: Collects ID, Name, Email, Password, Gender, and City.
-- Data stored securely in MySQL database
+- Data stored securely in MySQL database.
-- Login authentication: Validates email & password against SQL data
+- Login authentication: Validates email & password against SQL data.
-- User dashboard: Displays all employee details with an attractive UI
+- User dashboard: Displays the employee details which employee has given during sign-up with an attractive UI.
-- Error handling: Pop-up for invalid login attempts
+- Error handling: Pop-up for invalid email or Password.

 [🔗 View Project Repository](#) <!-- Replace # with your project repo link when ready! -->